balderdashy/sails-docs/reference/Assets.md

 # Assets
 ### Overview

 Assets refer to any [static files](http://en.wikipedia.org/wiki/Static_web_page) (js, css, images, etc) that you need to be accessible to the outside world.

-TODO: expand on where assets are located, and basic overview of the workflow in Sails for someone who has used grunt (i.e. put your files in assets, stuff gets synced to [`.tmp/public/`](), gets served when you run [`sails lift`]() )

-TODO: explain that this uses Express static middleware, and that it comes AFTER the sails router (meaning if you have `assets/images/foo.jpg`, you can create a route for that and it will override the static file)

-> The `assets` directory in Sails is roughly equivalent to the `public` folder in an [Express](http://www.expressjs.com) app.
+In your Sails project, your assets will go into the [`assets/`]() directory.
+When placed in this directory, there are a series of automated tasks run that help you manage your assets.
+The task automation is handled by a task runner called [Grunt](http://gruntjs.com/).
+Grunt allows you to manage assets very easily, and most of the code to do this is already written and accessable through grunt plugins.
+Just find a plugin you need, configure the task, and Grunt takes care of the rest.

+In a Sails project there is a default process to help manage your assets.
+Giving a basic overview, it starts with you placing asset directories and files under the `assets/` folder.
+Grunt is then configuered to take these assets and perform various manipulations to them (e.g. concatenating, compiling, linking) and then copy them over to a `./tmp/public/` directory.
+The `.tmp/public/` directory is your project's public folder that is publically acessable over the web.
+In fact, this public folder is roughly equivalent to the `public/` folder in an [express](http://www.expressjs.com) app.
+All of this occures whenever you run the `sails lift` command.

+### Express Static Middleware
+Behind the scenes, Sails is using express [static middleware](http://www.senchalabs.org/connect/static.html) to serve your static asset files.
+You can configure this middleware in [`/config/express.js]().
+It is important to note that this static middleware is run **after** the sails router (meaning if you have a route named `/assets/index.html` and an asset with the same path, the route will override the serving of this file.)
+Normally you wouldnt have to worry about this feature, but it is good to know none the less.

+>If you are unfamiliar with the concept of middleware, check out [this](http://stephensugden.com/middleware_guide/) helpful article.

 # Default Tasks